top of page

 • Googling everything

-• Feeling like you “should” be doing better
+• feeling like you “should” be doing better

-• Swinging between trying to be perfect and giving up altogether
+• swinging between trying to be perfect and giving up altogether

-But where you could be by the end of the course is very different:
+But where you could be by the end of the course is very different.

-• Confident in your food choices.
+You could feel more confident in your food choices.

-• Building meals without overthinking every ingredient.
+You could build meals without overthinking every ingredient.

-• Including treats without guilt or that “I’ve ruined it” feeling.
+You could include treats without guilt or that “I’ve ruined it” feeling.

 Inside the course, I guide you through:

-• What to focus on (and what not to overthink)
+• what to focus on first

-• How to build meals that support your cholesterol
+• how to build heart-healthy meals

 Comments